Skip to content

 What’s it about?

-This study looked at scheduled vs. as-needed follow-up of children <24 months hospitalised for bronchiolitis across 4 hospitals in the USA.
-Parental anxiety was used as the primary outcome measure, following a 2018 study in which parent’s reported that “reassurance” was the most valuable aspect of follow-up visits after their children were hospitalised with bronchiolitis.
-Parental anxiety was measured using the Hospital Anxiety and Depression Scale (HADS) 7 days after children were discharged from hospital.
+This study looked at scheduled vs. as-needed follow-up of children <24 months hospitalised for bronchiolitis across four hospitals in the USA.
+Parental anxiety was used as the primary outcome measure following a 2018 study in which parents reported that “reassurance” was the most valuable aspect of follow-up visits after their children were hospitalised with bronchiolitis.
+Parental anxiety was measured using the Hospital Anxiety and Depression Scale (HADS) 7 days after children were discharged from the hospital.
 HADS is scored out of 28, with higher scores indicating higher levels of anxiety.
-A number of secondary outcomes measures were examined, including time to symptom resolution, new medications prescribed, hospital readmission, ED visits, missed days of daycare and missed parental workdays.
+A number of secondary outcome measures were examined, including time to symptom resolution, new medications prescribed, hospital readmission, ED visits, missed days of daycare and missed parental workdays.

-269 children hospitalised with bronchiolitis were randomised to attend a scheduled (131) or as-needed (138) follow-up appointments.
-In the 7 days following discharge 4 in every 5 children for the scheduled group attended appointments compared with 1 in 5 children in the as-needed group.
-The results found as-needed follow-up appointments were non-inferior to scheduled appointments in regard to reducing parental anxiety with mean HADS scores of 3.9 vs. 4.2, respectively [absolute difference -0.3, 95% CI (-1.0-4.0), P = 0.39].
+269 children hospitalised with bronchiolitis were randomised to attend scheduled (131) or as-needed (138) follow-up appointments.
+In the 7 days following discharge, 4 in every 5 children for the scheduled group attended appointments compared with 1 in 5 children in the as-needed group.
+The results found as-needed follow-up appointments were non-inferior to scheduled appointments regarding reducing parental anxiety with mean HADS scores of 3.9 vs. 4.2, respectively [absolute difference -0.3, 95% CI (-1.0-4.0), P = 0.39].
 There was also a notable, but not statistically significant, difference in the number of children who received new medications prescribed in the scheduled follow-up group (16.1%) compared to the as-needed follow-up group (9.4%).

 Why does it matter?

-It’s commonplace in medicine to discharge a patient from hospital and advise them to, “check in with your GP in a few days”, without any specific reason or request.
-On reflection, I couldn’t precisely identify the rationale behind this ingrained habit?
+It’s commonplace in medicine to discharge a patient from the hospital and advise them to “check in with your GP in a few days” without any specific reason or request.
+On reflection, I couldn’t precisely identify the rationale behind this ingrained habit.
 Is it a way of smoothing the hospital-home transition?
 To alleviate perceived patient/ parent anxieties?
-Or just to cover our own asses?
-Regardless of motivation, it is important to recognise that for an acute, self-limiting illness, like bronchiolitis, these visits can be of very little value for the patient and family.
-They do however cumulatively carry significant time pressure for GPs already operating within a heavily burdened primary healthcare system and often come at a financial cost to families.
+Or just to cover our asses?
+Regardless of motivation, it is important to recognise that for an acute, self-limiting illness like bronchiolitis, these visits can be of very little value for the patient and family.
+They do, however, cumulatively carry significant time pressure for GPs already operating within a heavily burdened primary healthcare system and often come at a financial cost to families.

 Clinically Relevant Bottom Line:

-\Children hospitalised with bronchiolitis don’t require routinely follow-up if there are no specific concerns.
-It doesn’t reduce parental anxiety, decrease duration of symptoms nor reduce representation/readmission rates.
-Discharging clinicians should instead focus on providing quality discharge advice to parents by safety netting and recommending follow-up on an as needed basis.
+\Children hospitalised with bronchiolitis don’t require routine follow-up if there are no specific concerns.
+It doesn’t reduce parental anxiety, decrease the duration of symptoms, or reduce representation/readmission rates.
+Discharging clinicians should instead focus on providing quality discharge advice to parents by safety netting and recommending follow-up on an as-needed basis.

 Reviewed by: Phoebe Campbell